Call for Free consultation

 Disputing Their Reasons for Foreclosure

 It is possible to dispute the other party regarding their reasons for foreclosure.
 If you have evidence of your own that can help your case, you should speak with your attorney.
 For example, if the foreclosing party is stating that you have missed a certain number of payments, you can speak with your attorney about providing evidence showing that you have made these payments and that your house should not be foreclosed on.
 Along with submitting evidence, you would need to submit a sworn statement that says the documents you are providing are true.
+Building trust with your attorney and relying on their expertise is crucial in navigating these challenging situations.

 The Foreclosure Trial Process